Stellac2021/Election_Analysis/README.md

   - Diana DeGette: 73.8% (272,892)
   - Raymon Anthony Doane: 3.1% (11,606)

-**The output of the election outcomes has been calcualted with python script based on the provided data**
+:star2: **The output of the election outcomes has been calcualted with python script based on the provided data**

 ![](Resources/election_results.png)

 ## Election Audit Summary
-There is a statement to the election commission that explores how this script can be used for any election, with two examples for modifying the script
+This script can be used to calculate the winner and voter turnout by county for any election.
+However, it might require a few modifications:

+1. Instead of counting votes by county, the election commission may be interested in looking at votes by state or city.
+In this case, the word county will need to be changed in the print statements.

+2. The code is also relying on the candidate's name and county to be in specific columns in the csv file.
+If these values are in different columns in future datasets, the references in the code will need to be updated.